 The district is having a long term program to map hot-sports and have comprehensive program to address the current challenges majority being water pollution and waste in the district.
 The long term plan is to prevent environmental pollution through better planning and effective maintenance and management.
-The enforcement of By-laws and other legislation to prevent and control environmental pollution through comprehensive and joint operations in a short and long term enforcement action and programs.
+The enforcement of By-laws and other legislation to prevent and control environmental pollution through comprehensive and joint operations in a short and long term enforcement action and programs is to be finalised.